locphan87/cmd-tools/README.md

 | ---------- | ------------------------------------ |
 | ekill      | Kill a process as safely as possible |
 | ws | Web search
+| soffice | Run Open Office from the command line

 ## Setup